Edinburgh 2050 Vision

 Now is the time to start conversations at home and at work.
 Becoming carbon neutral will mitigate the risks of climate change, and also reduce air pollution so bringing health benefits.
 Using energy more efficiently can reduce costs, cutting fuel poverty in this way brings opportunities to enhance well being.
 Achieving these goals will bring multiple benefits.

-Energy Efficient Scotland – Route Map
+Energy Efficient Scotland – Road Map

 ZERO CARBON EDINBURGH PETITION